Safemood/discountify/README.md

 ### Event Tracking

-You can listen for the `DiscountAppliedEvent` using Laravel's Event system.
+You can listen for the `DiscountAppliedEvent` and `CouponAppliedEvent` using Laravel's Event system.

 Ensure the following configuration in the discountify.php file: